reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 *It is a good idea to do **sudo apt-get update** before you do sudo apt-get install to ensure your apt-get is up to date.*

 If you are running a Ubuntu linux distro you might have some [conflicts](http://askubuntu.com/questions/235655/node-js-conflicts-sbin-node-vs-usr-bin-node) with a legacy package (Amateur Packet Radio Node Program) this command should get you back on track **sudo apt-get install nodejs-legacy**
-[npm](https://www.npmjs.org/) is node.js package manager.
-The abbreviate npm stands for Node Packaged Modules but often talked about as node package manager.  npm is simular to pip in python.
+[npm](https://www.npmjs.org/) is a Node.js package manager.
+The abbreviation npm stands for Node Packaged Modules but often talked about as node package manager.  npm is simular to pip in python.

  [npm](https://www.npmjs.org/) installs automatically on OSX when __brew install node__ is executed.
 But on linux it must be install separately by executing the following command in Terminal window.